moskiller/moskiller.github.io/themes/hexo-theme-matery/README.md

 ### Code highlight

-Hexo theme uses Hexo's plugin[hexo-prism-plugin](https://github.com/ele828/hexo-prism-plugin) to show the code highlight instead of its own theme.The Installation commands are as follows:
+Hexo theme uses Hexo's plugin [hexo-prism-plugin](https://github.com/ele828/hexo-prism-plugin) to show the code highlight instead of its own theme.The Installation commands are as follows:

 ```bash
 npm i -S hexo-prism-plugin
 ```

-Then,modify the value of `highlight.enable` to `false` in `_config.yml` file of Hexo root folder，and add the configuration of `prism` plugin as follows:
+Then,modify the value of `highlight.enable` to `false` in `_config.yml` file of Hexo root folder, and add the configuration of `prism` plugin as follows:

 ```yaml
 highlight: